Skip to main content

 Those parameters have the following meaning, from the top to bottom:

-#7 represents the address of the token used as payout.
-The payment and fee receiver will receive this token as part of this payment.
+#9 represents the address of the token used as payout.
+The payment and fee receivers will receive this token as part of this payment.

-#8 represents the address of the payment receiver.
-This address will receive the amount specified in line #3.
+#10 represents the address of the payment receiver.

-#9 represents the address of the fee receiver.
-This address will receive the amount specified in line #4.
+#11 represents the address of the fee receiver.

-#10 defines the type of how to convert tokens with the exchange defined in line #6.
+#13 defines the type of how to convert tokens with the exchange.

-#11 defines the type of how to forwarded payments to a smart contract receiver if payment receiver in line #3 is a smart contract.
+#14 defines the type of how to forwarded payments to a smart contract receiver if payment receiver is a smart contract.

-#12 defines the data used to execute the conversion on the exchange defined in lien #6.
+#16 defines the data used to execute the conversion on the exchange.